cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.7.1v0.1
 Agencies SHOULD configure DLP rules to block or warn on sharing files with sensitive data.

-- Rationale
-  - Data Loss Prevention (DLP) rules trigger scans of files to look for sensitive content and restrict sharing of documents that may contain sensitive content.
+- _Rationale:_ Data Loss Prevention (DLP) rules trigger scans of files to look for sensitive content and restrict sharing of documents that may contain sensitive content.
 Configuring DLP rules helps agencies protect their information, by determining what data and/or phrasing might be sensitive, and restricting the dissemination of the documents containing that data.
 Examples include PII, PHI, portion markings, etc.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)